numeta22/Quantitative-Finance/README.md

-# ML for Quantitative Finance and Banking
+# ML in Quantitative Finance